mmistakes/made-mistakes-jekyll/src/_posts/articles/2009-06-09-palm-pre-impressions.md

 ---
-title: "The iPhone is Great, but the Palm Pre Better Fits My Style"
+title: "The iPhone is Great, but the Palm Pre is More My Style"
 excerpt: "Quick impressions of the Palm Pre from a long time smartphone user."
-last_modified_at: 2015-10-19T14:22:26-04:00
+last_modified_at: 2018-02-09T08:54:48-05:00
 image:
-  path: &image /assets/images/palm-pre-teaser.jpg
+  teaser: /assets/images/palm-pre-teaser.jpg
   thumbnail: /assets/images/palm-pre-th.jpg
 tags: [Palm Pre, iPhone, tech geek, review]
 ---